-Through this Article, I would like to explain how to Connect to EC2 Instance using standalone SSH Client.
+Through this article, I would like to explain how to Connect to EC2 Instance using a standalone SSH Client.

 Step 2.
 Open the PuTTY, to connect to EC2 Instance.

 Step 3.
 Usually, to connect to the System, we need to provide the user name & password.
 First, we need to identify what is the user name & password we need to use.
 Below are the steps to identify these:

 Step 3.1.
 User name is the one you can use depending on the AMI type you have selected while creating the EC2 Instance.
 AWS use the below default user names:

 - “ec2-user” or “root” for Red Hat Enterprise Linux (RHEL) and SUSE

 - “ec2-user” or “fedora” for Fedora and

 - “ubuntu” for Ubuntu

 We have used Amazon Linux AMI in our previous Article while creating the EC2 Instance; so, the default user name is “ec2-user”.